makalu/makalu.github.com/clients/_posts/2011-05-13-letters-2-president.markdown

     original: http://www.google.com/
 ---

-Google & The National Writing Project chose Makalu to design, develop and operate “Letters to the Next President” — an online product allowing US high-school teachers to manage and publish student letters, authored in Google Docs, to the next American president.
+Google & The National Writing Project chose Makalu to design, develop and operate “Letters to the Next President”—an online product allowing US high-school teachers to manage and publish student letters, authored in Google Docs, to the next American president.